Blue Mosque

 Are there any hotels close to Blue Mosque?

-Located in the most popular touristy area, there are a number of accommodation options close by to suit all budgets.
-Some of the luxury hotels include the Four Seasons Sultanahmet and Armada Sultanahmet.
+Being in one of Istanbul's most popular tourist areas, there are a variety of accommodation options nearby to suit all budgets.
+Some of the boutique hotels include the world-famous Four Seasons Sultanahmet, Ibrahim Pasha Hotel, and Armada Sultanahmet.

 Have you checked Hagia Sophia Mosque?